paed01/bpmn-elements/docs/Timers.md

 ## `clearTimeout(ref)`

-Removes timer from list of executing timers and calls options `clearTimeout` with `ref.timerRef` and owner as context (this).
+Removes timer from list of executing timers and calls options `clearTimeout` with `ref.timerRef`.